Bliss Family Papers

 There are essentially three parts to the Bliss Family Papers.
 Part one consists of the original accession, and is divided into 11 series.
 Part two is comprised of additional papers to the Daniel Bliss series.
 And, part three is made up of three sub-series; Daniel Bliss, Abby Bliss, and Belle Dorman Rugh.
 Parts two and three are described as Addendum 1 and 2 respectively.

-The Bliss Family Papers were kept by Margaret Blatchford Bliss Leavitt, second daughter of Howard Sweetser and Amy Blatchford Bliss.
-Shortly after her death, the papers were given to the Amherst College Archives in her honor by Daniel Bliss Leavitt, Howard Bliss Leavitt, Margaret Leavitt Peters and Helen Leavitt Campbell.
+This finding aid brings together the four separate accessions of Bliss Family Papers.
+The original Bliss Family Papers were kept by Margaret Blatchford Bliss Leavitt, second daughter of Howard Sweetser and Amy Blatchford Bliss.
+Shortly after Margaret's death, the papers were given to the Amherst College Archives in her honor by Daniel Bliss Leavitt, Howard Bliss Leavitt, Margaret Leavitt Peters and Helen Leavitt Campbell.

 - Deborah Pelletier, P. Scott Lapinski.